gleam-lang/website/book-src/tour/pipe-and-capture.md

 }
 ```

+This can be used to create more specific partially applied functions, say functions that define certain defaults.

 ## Pipes & function capturing

 The function capture syntax is often used with the pipe operator to create
-a series of transformations on some data.
+a series of transformations on a value:

 ```gleam
 pub fn add(x: Int , y: Int ) -> Int {